MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Method

 \subsection{Morphology Generation}

 Commercially available quadrupedal robots typically follow a design template (see \Cref{fig: morphology template}) comprising an unactuated base and four 3-DOF legs.
 Each leg is composed of a hip, a thigh, and a calf link, terminating in a point-foot.
-The three actuated joints in each leg are the hip abduction, hip extension, and knee extension joints, commonly referred to as the hip, thigh, and calf joints, respectively.

-Given the morphology of a commercial robot, such as \textit{Unitree Go1}, we generate a new morphology by updating the dimensions and mass properties of each link as illustrated in \Cref{fig: morphology generation}.
+Given the morphology of a commercial robot, we generate a new morphology by updating the dimensions and mass properties of each link as illustrated in \Cref{fig: morphology generation}.
 For each link type (base, calf, thigh), we sample four scaling factors $[s_x, s_y, s_z, s_m]$ independently from a uniform distribution U$[0.5,1.5]$.
-These scaling factors are applied linearly to the nominal dimensions $[l_x, l_y, l_z]$ and mass $m$ of all instances of the link type, as follows:

-The matrix of inertia $I$ of each link is recalculated by approximating the link with a cube and plugging the new mass and dimensions into the formula:
+These scaling factors are applied to the nominal dimensions $[l_x, l_y, l_z]$ and mass $m$ of all instances of the link type.
+The matrix of inertia $I$ of each link is recalculated by approximating the link with a cube:

-We also modify the positions of each joint relative to the child and parent links accordingly.
-Additionally, we adjust the robot thigh joint angle in the initial configuration file to ensure that every foot lies below the corresponding hip joint, as required for stability and locomotion efficiency.
+Additionally, we adjust the robot thigh joint angle such that every foot lies below the corresponding hip joint, as required for stability and locomotion efficiency.
+Some of the generated morphologies are shown in \Cref{fig:procedural_morphs}